- Posted by Snapclarity

 3. Be open to saying ‘yes’ when invited to the next poker game, woodworking seminar, amateur barbecuing class or baseball tournament.

-Talking shoulder to shoulder
+Talking shoulder to shoulder to enhance mental wellness

 A key and recurring phrase in the discussion of men’s socialization is Men don’t talk face to face.
 They talk shoulder to shoulder.